Man looking at the views from Yosemite Point.

 However, higher elevation routes, especially those involving more than two nights, are likely to still have significant snow cover.

-8. Explore Scenic Spots along Tioga Road (if open)
+8. Explore scenic spots along Tioga Road (if open)

 Tioga Road is a scenic alpine route, which climbs over 9,000 feet, offering breathtaking views of Yosemite’s high country.

 Visiting Tioga Road in May is a bit of a gamble, as the road typically remains closed through most of May due to snow.
+Check for updates on road conditions before going!

 If the snowpack has been lighter than usual or conditions allow, the road may open by late May, giving early visitors a rare chance to enjoy this stunning area with fewer crowds.